stride-so/matrix/README.md

 ## How do I read a Competency Matrix?

-This repository contains a `models` directory which contains JSON encoded representations of a comptency `matrix`.
+This repository contains a `models` directory which contains JSON encoded representations of a competency `matrix`.
 Each matrix file encodes several dimensions of information.

 1. The levels and titles used within the matrix.